Tony Briffa (politician)

-Tony Briffa (legal and birth name Antoinette Briffa) is a Maltese-Australian politician who is notable for being the world's first known intersex and non-binary mayor and public officeholder.
+Tony Briffa (born, 1970) is a Maltese-Australian politician who is notable for being the world's first known intersex mayor and public officeholder.

-Briffa has partial androgen insensitivity syndrome, and is mayor of the City of Hobsons Bay, Victoria.
+Briffa has partial androgen insensitivity syndrome, and was mayor of the City of Hobsons Bay, Victoria.

-Briffa was raised as a girl, then lived for a time as a man, and now chooses to live as both female and male.
-Briffa is one of the first people to be public about their experience of being mistreated by doctors as a result of their intersex variation, and about intersex human rights.
+Briffa was raised as a girl, then lived for a time as a man, and now chooses to live as female.
+Briffa is one of the first people to be public about her experience of being mistreated by doctors as a result of her intersex variation, and about intersex human rights.

 Early life

 Tony Briffa was born in Altona, Victoria with partial androgen insensitivity syndrome.
-In an article on SBS News, Antoinette explained that she had her first surgeries when she was just a baby and had further procedures including the removal of healthy gonads.
-She also explains that she was born with a female body including female genitalia.
+In an article on SBS News, Briffa explained that she had her first surgeries when she was just a baby and had further procedures including the removal of healthy gonads.
+She also explain that she was born with a female body including female genitalia.

-Speaking to a 2013 Australian Senate inquiry into the Involuntary or coerced sterilisation of intersex people in Australia, Briffa describes how doctors "convinced my mother to approve me to be castrated" (i.e. the removal of her internal testes without her consent):
+Speaking to a 2013 Australian Senate inquiry into the Involuntary or coerced sterilisation of intersex people in Australia, Briffa describes how doctors "convinced my mother to approve me to be castrated" (i.e. the removal of their internal testes without their consent):

 Career

 Briffa has worked in positions with the Department of Defence and the Australian Federal Police.
-Briffa is the world's first openly intersex public mayor, and "the first known intersex public office-bearer in the Western world", serving as Deputy Mayor of the City of Hobsons Bay, Victoria, between 2009 and 2011, and Mayor between 2011–2012.
-Briffa resigned as a local councillor on 14 February 2014, effective on the appointment of a successor.
-In October 2016, Briffa was re-elected to Hobsons Bay City Council.
+She is the world's first openly intersex public mayor, and "the first known intersex public office-bearer in the Western world", serving as Deputy Mayor of the City of Hobsons Bay, Victoria, between 2009 and 2011, and Mayor between 2011 and 2012.
+She resigned as a local councillor on 14 February 2014, effective on the appointment of a successor.
+In October 2016, She was re-elected to Hobsons Bay City Council.

 Briffa has previously served as the President of the Genetic Support Network of Victoria, Board Member and Secretary of ILGA World, Co-executive director of Intersex Human Rights Australia (formerly OII Australia) and long term President of Intersex Peer Support Australia (formerly the Androgen Insensitivity Syndrome Support Group Australia;.
-Briffa was also a Foster Carer of several children, a member of numerous Victorian Government Ministerial Advisory Committees since 2001, a current member of the Victorian Government LGBTIQ Taskforce.
+She was a Foster Carer of several children, a member of numerous Victorian Government Ministerial Advisory Committees since 2001, a current member of the Victorian Government LGBTIQ Taskforce.
 She is also the Co-chair of the Victorian Government's Intersex Expert Advisory Group.